Thailand: Foreign relations

-Siam's and Thailand's way of conducting foreign relations has long been described as "bamboo bending with the wind", of policies that are "always solidly rooted, but flexible enough to bend whichever way the wind blows in order to survive", or adaptable and pragmatic.
-In order to secure independence, it sought to pit one great power against the others so that it would be dominated by none.
+Siam and Thailand's approach to conducting foreign relations has long been described as "bamboo bending with the wind"—a policy that is "always solidly rooted, but flexible enough to bend whichever way the wind blows in order to survive"—or simply as adaptable and pragmatic.
+To secure its independence, the nation historically sought to balance great powers against one another so that it would be dominated by none.

-During the Cold War, Thailand sought to prevent the spread of communism so it joined the United States, including participating in SEATO alliance, sending expeditions to Korea and Vietnam, and offering the US to use its base.
-Thailand is one of the five founding members of Association of Southeast Asian Nations (ASEAN), initially to safeguard against communism.
-The end of Vietnam War was a turning point in Thai foreign policy and afterwards it sought to improve relations with Communist China and its now-Communist neighbours.
-Thailand remains an active member of ASEAN and seek to project its influence in it.
-Thailand has developed increasingly close ties with other members, with progressing regional co-operation in economic, trade, banking, political, and cultural matters.
+During the Cold War, Thailand sought to prevent the spread of communism by aligning with the United States.
+This included participating in the SEATO alliance, sending expeditionary forces to Korea and Vietnam, and allowing the US to use its military bases.
+Thailand is one of the five founding members of the Association of Southeast Asian Nations (ASEAN), which was initially formed to safeguard against communism.
+The end of the Vietnam War marked a turning point in Thai foreign policy, after which the country sought to improve relations with communist China and its regional neighbours.
+Thailand remains an active member of ASEAN and seeks to project its influence within the bloc.
+It has developed increasingly close ties with other members, progressing regional cooperation in economic, trade, banking, political, and cultural matters.

-In the 2000s, Thailand had taken an active role on the international stage and participated fully in international and regional organisations.
-It is a major non-NATO ally and Priority Watch List Special 301 Report of the United States.
+In the 2000s, Thailand took an active role on the international stage, participating fully in international and regional organisations.
+It is designated as a major non-NATO ally and is on the Priority Watch List of the United States' Special 301 Report.
 When East Timor gained independence from Indonesia, Thailand contributed troops to the international peacekeeping effort.
-As part of its effort to increase international ties, Thailand had reached out to such regional organisations as the Organization of American States (OAS) and the Organization for Security and Co-operation in Europe (OSCE).
+As part of its effort to expand international ties, Thailand has also reached out to regional organisations such as the Organization of American States (OAS) and the Organization for Security and Co-operation in Europe (OSCE).

 During Thaksin Shinawatra's premiership, negotiations for several free trade agreements with China, Australia, Bahrain, India, and the US were initiated.
-Thaksin sought to position Thailand as a regional leader, initiating various development projects in poorer neighbouring countries.
+Thaksin sought to position Thailand as a regional leader by spearheading development projects in poorer neighbouring countries.
 More controversially, he established close, friendly ties with the Burmese dictatorship.
-Thailand joined the US-led invasion of Iraq, sending a humanitarian contingent until September 2004.
-Thailand also had contributed troops to reconstruction efforts in Afghanistan.
+Thailand joined the US-led invasion of Iraq, contributing a humanitarian contingent until September 2004.
+Thailand also contributed troops to reconstruction efforts in Afghanistan.

-In April 2009, the 2008–2013 Cambodian–Thai border crisis brought troops on territory immediately adjacent to the 900-year-old ruins of Cambodia's Preah Vihear Hindu temple near the border.
+In April 2009, the 2008–2013 Cambodian–Thai border crisis led to troop deployments on territory immediately adjacent to the 900-year-old ruins of Cambodia's Preah Vihear Hindu temple near the border.

-After the 2014 coup, Thailand leaned more towards China.
-Growing Chinese influence and capital inflow caused some members of parliament to raise the concern about "economic colony" under China after many concessions.
+Following the 2014 coup, Thailand began leaning more heavily towards China.
+Growing Chinese influence and capital inflows have caused some members of parliament to raise concerns about Thailand becoming an "economic colony" as a result of numerous concessions.

-During the Israel-Gaza war in 2023, at first Thailand's prime minister stated that his government strongly condemns the attack against Israel and extends its deepest condolences to the government and the people of Israel but the government later changed its position and announced that Thailand adopted a neutral stance in this conflict.
-28 Thai nationals were killed in this conflict.
+During the 2023 Israel–Gaza war, Thailand's prime minister initially stated that his government strongly condemned the attacks against Israel, extending his deepest condolences to the Israeli government and people.
+However, the Thai government later adjusted its position, announcing a neutral stance in the conflict.
+Twenty-eight Thai nationals were killed in the conflict.